bonfa/algo-master/algo-master/summary/detail/BitManipulation.md

 * Counting bits (SOLVED_SUB_OPTIMAL - calculated the number of 1 for each number)
 * Reverse bits (SOLVED_OPTIMAL - small issue with shift)
 * Bitwise AND of number range (SOLVED_SUB_OPTIMAL - brute force only plus quick exit for obvious zero cases)
+* Single number III (SOLVED_SUB_OPTIMAL - with map - did not remember the optimal solution and why it worked)

 ## Attempt 1
 1. Single Number (NOT_SOLVED)